baslie/AutoTagMate/README.md

 # AutoTagMate

 AutoTagMate is a Sublime Text plugin designed to automatically generate closing tags in specific files.
-It enhances your workflow by reducing the need for manual tag closure—whether you're typing a plain text word and pressing Tab or finishing an opening tag with the `>` character.
+It enhances your workflow by reducing the need for manual tag closure—whether you're typing a plain text word, a multi-word phrase, or finishing an opening tag with the `>` character.

 ## Features

 - **Automatic Tag Completion:**
-  - Type a plain text word (e.g., `Transcription`) and press **Tab** to automatically convert it to `<Transcription></Transcription>`, with the cursor positioned between the tags.
+  - Type a plain text word (e.g., `Transcription`) or a phrase with spaces (e.g., `Transcription with timecodes`) and press the activation key (default is **Tab**) to automatically wrap the text in matching opening and closing tags.
+For example, the phrase will be converted into `<Transcription with timecodes></Transcription with timecodes>`, with the cursor positioned between the tags.
   - When you type an opening tag (e.g., `<Transcription`) and finish it with `>`, the corresponding closing tag is auto-inserted.

 - **Customizable Scope:**